• Skip to primary navigation

 chopped walnuts in bowl of food processor.

-Start by adding some walnuts or pecans and sea salt to the bowl of a food processor.
-While I prefer the taste of walnuts, pecans have fewer carbs and either one will work!
+Step #1: Add the pecans or walnuts and sea salt to the bowl of a food processor.
+While I prefer the taste of walnuts, pecans have fewer carbs, and either one will work!

 Process until the nuts are broken up into small pieces.